 Conclusion: Surfshark wins by a mile

-As we have noted in other review and article, our team likes Proton VPN.
+As we have noted in other reviews and articles, our team likes Proton VPN.
 It is definitely one of the better VPNs you will find.
 But this is a battle between two of the very best VPNs available.
 Given that, the following results aren’t quite so devastating:

 - Company background and jurisdiction: Surfshark